Environmental issues in Uruguay: Afforestation

-Heavy Metal Pollution
+Heavy metal pollution

 Heavy metal pollution in Uruguay can be illustrated by the pollution in Montevideo Harbour, a part of the Montevideo Bay, covering an area of around 12 km2, and a part of the Rìo de la Plata estuary.
 The bay has an average depth of 5 m and a micro tidal environment, with the wind controlling the hydrodynamics.
 Untreated waste from the municipalities upstream; as well as industrial discharges from the petrochemical industry, and thermoelectric power plant flow into the bay.
 It is also the recipient of the water of Pantanoso and Miguelete, two streams with excessive pollutants present in them.
-Unregulated discharge has led to high level of heavy metals (Cd, Zn, Cu, Cr, Pb, Ag and Hg) and hydrocarbons accumulating in the water, and these high levels can have horrible environmental effects, as well as causing harm to humans.
+Unregulated discharge has led to high level of heavy metals (cadmium, zinc, copper, chromium, lead, silver and mercury) and hydrocarbons accumulating in the water, and these high levels can have horrible effects on the environment and on humans.

-The heavy metals usually end up settling at the bottom with the sediment, or getting taken up by marine organisms.
-Although marine organisms require trace amount of the heavy metal ion for their normal body functioning, the excess amounts of the heavy metals found in the bay and the surrounding Rìo de la Plata estuary, resulted in the build-up of their concentration in the muscle, and liver tissues of the fish.
-The contamination then travels up the food chains, from one organism to another, thus affecting wide range of organisms, and greatly increasing the concentrations with each trophic level, in the process called biomagnification.
-Humans, by virtue of being high in the food chain, may find in their food, the concentration of the heavy metals, exceed their natural demand, by orders of magnitude resulting in the range of bio-toxic effects on the body.
-Although some steps have been taken by the government of Uruguay, to assess the heavy metals in the aquatic environment; the effects of its impact on fish and many other members of marine biota have largely been ignored.
+The heavy metals usually end up settling at the bottom with the sediment, or being taken up by marine organisms.
+Although plants and animals require trace amount of heavy metals to live, the excess amounts found in the bay and the surrounding Rìo de la Plata estuary, result in the build-up of concentrations in muscle and liver tissues.
+This contamination biomagnifies as it travels up the food chains.
+Humans, being high in the food chain, can find the heavy metals in their food reach poisonous levels.
+Although some steps have been taken by the government of Uruguay, to assess the heavy metals in the aquatic environment, the effects of its impact on fish and many other members of marine biota have largely been ignored.